wendyverdonk93/docs/content/payment-methods/banks/sofort-banking/activate-sofort-banking.md

 SOFORT Banking is a standard payment method.

 SOFORT Banking can be activated in your [MultiSafepay Control](https://merchant.multisafepay.com) under _settings -> payment methods_.

 Enable SOFORT Banking as payment method in your ecommerce platform to finalize the activation.

+If you have any questions, feel free to contact one of our account managers at <sales@multisafepay.com>